 - Tell the child, he/she has done the right thing by telling you about it.
-If necessary, get your child examined by a
+If necessary, get your child examined by a doctor.

 It is essential that we teach the child how to recognise danger, deal with it, and to report it immediately.
 Educate the child about their private parts and their names.
-Using the right vocabulary is the first step towards building their ability to talk comfortably.
+Using the right vocabulary is the first step toward building their ability to talk comfortably.

-- Educate your child about wrong touch and that no one can touch their private areas except for their parents.
+- Educate your child about the wrong touch and that no one can touch their private areas except for their parents.
 Children should know that if anyone does touch them inappropriately, they must inform the parents immediately.

 - Teach your child that if anyone ever approaches them to touch them or show them pictures or take pictures of them, they must scream ‘NO’ and run away.